Best 9mm Pistols [2024]: Ranked by Size and Use

 Taurus G3C Review

-The Taurus G3 Compact has several things to recommend it, including the ability to take Glock sites and SIG P226 magazines.
-There is a lot of aftermarket support.
+The Taurus-G3 Compact has several things going for it, including the ability to take Glock sights and SIG P226 magazines.
+There is a lot of aftermarket support, so you can add a ton of accessories, such as the Taurus G3C TORO red dot sight or an OEM Taurus Captive Recoil Spring.

 Wanna know more?
-Read our full Taurus G3C review.
+Read our full Taurus-G3C review.

 • Affordable